Albania Road Trip Itinerary: 8-Day & 10-Day Loop

 - Money.
 The currency is the Albanian lek (ALL); carry cash for small guesthouses, parking and beach cafés, though cards work in larger hotels and restaurants.

 - Insurance.
-Make sure you’re covered for both driving and travel - read whether you need travel insurance for Albania before you go.
+Make sure you’re covered for both driving and travel - read our Albania travel insurance guide before you go.

 What’s nearby and read also